-Google One is a relatively new subscription offer, launched in 2018 and aimed specifically at consumers.
+Google One launched in 2018 as a subscription offer aimed specifically at consumers.
 Anyone who uses Gmail, Google Drive or Google Photos is automatically placed on the ‘free’ plan and provided with 15 GB of storage.

 They have a number of additional cloud storage options for their files, emails and photos, paid monthly by subscription.
 Costs run from £1.59/month for 100 GB, all the way up to £7.99/month for 2 TB of storage.